-Circling: Maneuvering the cow smoothly at least 360 degrees in each direction without interference from the fence.
+Circling: The contestant shall take the cow to an open part of the arena and maneuver the cow smoothly at least 360 degrees in each direction without interference from the fence.
 The circle's size, symmetry, speed and relative balance from right and left show control.
 Tightening the circles down with fast head-to-head speed will be a credit situation.
 Once a rider has committed to circling a cow, if the cow falls down no new cow will be awarded.
 The rider should complete the run by riding around the fallen cow to fulfill circling requirements.
+Tightening the circles down with fast head-to-head speed will be a credit situation.
 The circles should be completed before the cow is exhausted.